 The tower schedule of the transmission line prepared during its construction is enclosed for reference in Section-Tower Schedule of this Volume.
-During execution, Profiling of existing line route (quantity indicated in the BPS) covering ground profile, locating towers, verification of Sag profile of HTLS conductor at designed maximum temperature & verification of clearances etc. employing Total Stations & PLSS CAD software shall be carried out by the contractor. (applicable only for Re-conductoring packages)
+During execution, Profiling of existing line route (quantity indicated in the BPS) covering ground profile, locating towers, verification of Sag profile of HTLS conductor at designed maximum temperature & verification of clearances etc. employing Total Stations & PLSS CAD software shall be carried out by the contractor.

-Quantity of detailed survey including route alignment, profiling, tower/ *pole structure spotting, optimization of tower/ *pole structure locations, soil resistivity measurement & geotechnical investigation etc. of lines have been indicated in the BPS.
+Quantity of detailed survey including route alignment, profiling, of lines have been indicated in the BPS.